AlexRogalskiy/java4you/README.md

-# jentle
+# Java4you guide

-Java data structures and algorithms
+Java design patterns and architectural concepts